St Thomas More is a multi-cultural community working through prayer, celebration and learning to achieve excellence.

 If the school has to use reasonable sanctions to punish a child, parents should support the actions of the school.
-If parents have any concern about the way that their child has been treated, they should initially contact the class teacher or the Headteacher.
-If the concern remains, they should contact the school governors.
+If parents have any concern about the way that their child has been treated, they should initially contact the class teacher.
+If the concern remains, they should contact the Headteacher.

 If these discussions cannot resolve the problem, they should contact the school governors as a formal grievance or appeal process may need to be implemented.

 Our whole school attendance target is 97%.
 Attendance is closely monitored by our Headteacher and Attendance Officer.
 Regular attendance and punctuality are compulsory requirements and essential if pupils are to make the best progress in their learning.
 If your child is absence please contact the school on 01733 566005 and leave a message on the absence answerphone or alternatively email email@example.com.
 If you fail to call the school our Attendance Officer will try to contact you in the event we cannot get hold of you this will be marked as un-authorised absence.
 Children who miss the morning or the afternoon register will receive a late mark.

 If your child has a medical appointment in school time, please notify the school with evidence prior to the appointment.
 Evidence can be emailed over to the school office email firstname.lastname@example.org.Where possible please arrange the appointment outside of the school day.
 We are aware this is not always possible but evidence must be provided of all appointments.